vegaprotocol/specs/protocol/0076-DANO-data-node.md

 2. Standard nodes should retain data in accordance with the configured data retention policy (<a name="0076-DANO-027" href="#0076-DANO-027">0076-DANO-027</a>)
 3. Archival nodes should retain all data from the height at which they joined the network (<a name="0076-DANO-028" href="#0076-DANO-028">0076-DANO-028</a>)

+### API Request Rate Limiting

+1. Datanode should provide an optional mechanism for limiting the average number of requests per second over on its API
+2. That rate should be specified in the datanode configuration file
+3. A client may, over a short period of time, make requests at a greater frequency than the limit as long as the average rate over a longer period of time is not exceeded.
+4. The extent to which clients may of 'burst' requests should also be capped and specified in the datanode configuration file
+5. Limits should be enforced on a per-client basis.
+Source IP address is a sufficient discriminator
+6. Headers or metadata should be included in each API response indicating to the client what the limits are, and how close they currently are to exceeding them
+7. If limits are exceeded an API appropriate error response should be returned, containing similar headers or metadata
+8. If the client continues to make requests that generate error responses due to rate limiting, eventually the client should banned
+9. The ban denies all access to the API for a configurable length of time
+10. For that time, any requests will receive an API appropriate error response indicating that they are banned
+11. The rate limit for the GraphQL API should be configurable separately from the gRPC API and it's REST wrapper since a single GraphQL request can trigger many internal gRPC requests
+12. Where one API makes use of another (e.g. GraphQL making use of gRPC), rate limits should be enforced only once, on the side that faces the client

 ### General Acceptance

 1. The DataNode must be able to handle brief network outages and disconnects from the vega node (<a name="0076-DANO-015" href="#0076-DANO-015">0076-DANO-015</a>)